dendory/connix/README.txt

-Help on module connix:
+Help on module connix.connix in connix:

 NAME
-    connix
+    connix.connix

 DESCRIPTION
     # Connix is a general purpose Python 3.x library that contains a lot of commonly done operations inside of a single package.